Kenrock History, Family Crest & Coats of Arms

 Kenrock is one of the many names that the Normans brought with them when they conquered England in 1066.
 The name Kenrock came from the given name Kendrick.

 Early Origins of the Kenrock family

-Another 157 words (11 lines of text) covering the years 1699 and 1659 are included under the topic Early Kenrock History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kenrock research.
+Another 79 words (6 lines of text) covering the years 1699 and 1659 are included under the topic Early Kenrock History in all our PDF Extended History products and printed products wherever possible.